What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 Materials Needed for a Junk Journal

 Junk journals are a fun and creative way to document memories, thoughts, and ideas.
-They are typically made by hand, using a variety of materials such as paper, ephemera, and embellishments.
+They are typically handmade, using a variety of materials such as paper, ephemera, and embellishments.
 Here are some of the materials needed to make a junk journal:

 Choosing the Right Paper for a Junk Journal

-One of the most important materials for a junk journal is paper.
-Choosing the right paper can make a big difference in the overall look and feel of the journal.
+One of the most essential materials for a junk journal is paper.
+Selecting the right paper can significantly impact the overall appearance and feel of the journal.
 Some popular types of paper for junk journals include:

 • Book pages (both text and illustrations)